bartkowiaktomasz/algorithmic-challenges/LeetCode - Top Interview Questions/README.md

 _Build a graph and use DFS to find if it has cycles.
 If so - return `False`.
 A directed graph has a cycle if there exists a backward edge in a graph.
 Keep a track of a state list `visited` with 3 states: `-1` if a node is being visited in a current DFS run, `0` if it has not been visited and `1` if it has been visited._

 ---
+- [x] Implement Trie (Medium)
+> Implement Trie data structure

+---
 - [x] Course Schedule II (Medium)
-> > There are a total of `numCourses` courses you have to take, labeled from `0` to `numCourses - 1`.
+> There are a total of `numCourses` courses you have to take, labeled from `0` to `numCourses - 1`.
 You are given an array `prerequisites` where p`rerequisites[i] = [ai, bi]` indicates that you must take course `bi` first if you want to take course `ai`.
 Return `true` if you can finish all courses.
 Return the ordering of courses you should take to finish all courses.
 If there are many valid answers, return any of them.
 If it is impossible to finish all courses, return an empty array.

 _Return a toposort of the courses.
 Here, use [Kahn's algorithm](https://en.wikipedia.org/wiki/Topological_sorting#Kahn's_algorithm) to do a BFS-based toposort (no recursion as in DFS)_

+---
+- [x] Word Search II
+> Given an `m x n` board of characters and a list of strings `words`, return all `words` on the board.
+Each word must be constructed from letters of sequentially adjacent cells, where adjacent cells are horizontally or vertically neighboring.
+The same letter cell may not be used more than once in a word.

+_Build a trie from `words` and then perform DFS of the `board`_

+_Optimisation: Mark nodes that are currently being visited in DFS run as `#` in-place to save space_

+_Optimisation 2: When doing DFS we simultaneously walk down the Trie.
+We can use `node.end` to look-up whether we've just discovered a word defined in `words`_

+---
+- [x] Kth Largest Element in an Array
+> Given an integer array `nums` and an integer `k`, return the kth largest element in the array.
+Note that it is the `k`th largest element in the sorted order, not the `k`th distinct element.

+_Use QuickSelect for average `O(N)` performance.
+In the partitioning procedure make sure that, after partitioning, every element at idx `i < pivot_idx` is smaller than `pivot` and anything `j > pivot_idx` is greater or equal than `pivot`._

+_Remark: Try partitioning the array `nums` based on boundaries `low, high` and not by slicing the array at each iteration_

+---
+- [x] Contains Duplicate (Easy)
+> Given an integer array `nums`, return `true` if any value appears at least twice in the array, and return `false` if every element is distinct.

+_[Element distinctness problem](https://en.wikipedia.org/wiki/Element_distinctness_problem) states that, for arbitrary `nums` and without extra space, best runtime is `O(NlogN)`_